ShaunCurtis/Blazr.Demo.DataPipeline/readme.md

 #### Broker

-We can add method into the standard broker to get the `IListQueryHandler<TRecord>`.
-We can only define one `IListQueryHandler` per data class using this methodology, but we can code the query and handler to handle different types of query.
+We can add a method into the standard broker to handle `IListQueryHandler<TRecord>`.
+Note we can only define one `IListQueryHandler` per data class using this methodology.

 The `ICQSDataBroker` definition: